 5. Five Cutting (俱五刑)

-Ancient Chinese use the bowstring to carry out death penalty …… the bow is put around prisoner`s neck with the bowstring facing forward, the executioner then begins to rotate the bow in the back until the criminal dies.
+In other countries, the hanging is a widely used penalty.
+While in ancient China executioners use the bowstring to carry out death penalty. the bow is put around prisoner`s neck with the bowstring facing forward, the executioner then begins to rotate the bow from the back until the criminal strangled.

 7. Boiling (烹煮)

-The executioner put prisoner in a big pot filled with water and then light a fire below to heat the water up.
+The executioner put the prisoner in a big pot filled with water or oil and then heat the water up with fire below.
 As the water temperature rises, the prisoner will be boiled to death.
-There are many early woodcut drawings of prisoners meeting their end in pots of boiling water according to ancient Chinese accounts
+Boiling to death has been used in many different dynasties of ancient China.

 8. Castration (宫 刑)